-Ellen has performed at a variety of venues, including Duke University, The Casbah, The King’s Daughters Inn, The Regulator Bookshop, Guglhupf Café, The Cookery, Cafe Parizade, and others.
-She was featured on WCOM’s “Melva’s Musings on Jazz”, has appeared on the NPR quiz show “Piano Puzzler”, and sang for Alex Trebek when she was a contestant on “Jeopardy!”.
-In addition, she has been an emcee and celebrity judge for Durham’s fabled annual Beaver Queen Pageant, and has helped raise thousands of dollars for charitable groups such as the Ellerbe Creek Watershed Association, Historic Preservation of Durham, and the Haitian Earthquake Relief effort.
+Ellen has performed at a variety of venues, including Duke University, The Casbah, The King’s Daughters Inn, The Regulator Bookshop, Guglhupf Café, The Cookery, Cafe Parizade, the O. Henry Hotel, and others.
+She was featured on WCOM’s “Melva’s Musings on Jazz”, WHUP's "Live Jazz Now!", has appeared on the NPR quiz show “Piano Puzzler”, and sang for Alex Trebek when she was a contestant on “Jeopardy!”.
+In addition, she has been an emcee and celebrity judge for Durham’s fabled annual Beaver Queen Pageant, and has helped raise thousands of dollars for charitable groups such as The Scrap Exchange, Ellerbe Creek Watershed Association, Historic Preservation of Durham, and the Haitian Earthquake Relief effort.

 Watch a documentary on Ellen, created by Duke's Center for Documentary Studies